- Brewery Engineering Program in CHME @ NMSU

 Brewery Engineering Education in CHME @ NMSU

-The Brewery Engineering minor-of-study described at the CHME website above will first appear in the soon-to-be-published 2017-2018 NMSU Catalog.
+The Brewery Engineering minor-of-study described at the CHME website above first appeared 2017-2018 NMSU Catalog.
 The minor is an 18-credit hour program that builds on the rigorous 136-credit hour education required to earn a Bachelor’s of Science in Chemical Engineering (BSCHE), collectively representing an extensive 154-credit hour education, thereby representing one of the most challenging degree paths an academic institution has to offer.
 Students who complete this program are as qualified to operate a brewery as they are to manage the country’s plutonium supply, design and start-up an oil refinery or a drilling/fracking operation, develop new computer chip materials, or attend medical or law schools.

 The brewing capstone (CHME 495.
 Brewery Science & Engineering) contains rigorous content of all three MBAA/ASBC-suggested capstone courses: brewing science; brewing analysis and quality assurance; and practical malting and brewing.
-It will be taught by faculty with backgrounds that include brewing science and chemistry, agricultural and bio-materials, engineering economic analysis, process simulation, and commercial plant design, construction, and operations.
+It is taught by faculty with backgrounds that include brewing science and chemistry, agricultural and bio-materials, engineering economic analysis, process simulation, and commercial plant design, construction, and operations.
 This course has the previous seven semesters of BSCHE coursework as prerequisite, and thus will be rigorous and include a complete design and economic evaluation of a brewery and require a clear understanding of batch-wise operations and economies of scale.
 MBAA states, “It is essential that the courses encompass a mix of lecture and practical classes, with student access to hands-on brewing and analytical work in an operational small-scale brewing system.”

 In addition to this design course, students pursuing the minor will study microbiology, biochemistry, and food science/engineering, where the BSCHE requires inorganic chemistry, organic chemistry, physical chemistry, physics, and biology.
 Students also complete calculus (3 semesters), differential equations, and numerical methods of analysis, providing them a tool set for modeling and design of complex processes and phenomena.